lmchih/server-collector/README.md

 # Add sudo before sh command if you are not superuser
 sh ./check-shutdown-signal.sh &

-# NOTE: If you are in Kubernetes cluster, run this script at the worker where you pod is located.
+# NOTE: In Kubernetes cluster, run this script at the worker where your pod is located.
 ```

 ## Build

-### binary
+### Binary

 Executes the following commands right under the root directory of this repository: